-The history of the Araucana is very hazy, although it is certain that the breed comes from the Araucanía region of Chile, where it was bred by the native peoples.
-No one seems to know for certain if the breed predates exploration by the Spanish or not, and new research often directly contradicts old research.
+The history of the Araucana is very hazy.
+It is certain that the breed comes from the Araucanía region of Chile, where it was bred by the native peoples.
+However, no one seems to know for certain if the breed predates exploration by the Spanish or not.
+New research often directly contradicts old research.

-What we do know is that the Araucana was common in South America by the early 1900s, and it was during this time that the breed was introduced to the United States.
+What we do know is that the Araucana was common in South America by the early 1900s.
+It was during this time that the breed came to the United States.
 It appears that the modern breed that Americans call the Araucana was developed on our shores by crossing two similar landraces—the rumpless, tuftless Collonca and the tailed, tufted Quetro.
 A bantam type also exists.